- Study at Deakin

 - About Deakin

-The School provides a vibrant environment of learning about nutrition and exercise and conducts leading edge research.
+The School provides a vibrant environment to learn about nutrition and exercise and conducts leading edge research.
 I welcome you to the School.

 Alfred Deakin Professor David Crawford